Hospitality 2026: Twelve Strategic Shifts Driving Commercial Outperformance

 Five.
 Labor Model Reinvention and Technology Enabled Productivity

 Labor is the largest controllable expense and the most visible driver of the guest journey.
 The goal is not simply to cut hours but to align staffing with the revenue curve of the day and of the week.
 The sector still faces shortages.
-As of early 2025 about sixty five percent of surveyed hotels reported open positions even after adding benefits and raising pay.
-Employment is expected to grow in 2025 but retention and upskilling will matter as much as recruitment.
-AHLA+1
+AHLA's Q1 2025 survey reported that 65% of U.S. hotels faced staffing shortages, a challenge that persists into 2026 despite wage increases averaging 4–6% year-over-year.
+AHLA+1 Employment is expected to grow in 2026 but retention and upskilling will matter as much as recruitment.

 Billy Richards Consulting Action Framework